fredakilla/spkgen/README.md

 ## Screenshots
 <img src="https://i.imgur.com/4uplO1O.png" width="50%" height="%">

 ## Current status
 Spkgen is in developpement and is not yet fully functional.
 Development is done on linux.
 Building on another system is not tested but final release should be cross-platform.

 ## Features
 - C++ and Qt based interface.
-- Spkgen internally use the [**gplay 3D engine**](https://github.com/fredakilla/GPlayEngine) for rendering particles and bind the SPARK particle engine.
+- Spkgen internally use [**Urho3D**](https://github.com/urho3d/Urho3D) for rendering particles.
+- and [**Urhox**](https://github.com/fredakilla/Urhox) library to bind the SPARK particle engine to Urho3D.
-- node core system is provided by the external [**nodeeditor**](https://github.com/paceholder/nodeeditor) library.
+- node core system is provided by the external qt [**nodeeditor**](https://github.com/paceholder/nodeeditor) library.

 TODO
-- [x] implement base nodes classes
+- [x] implement generic nodes classes
 - [x] automatic node's parameters widgets creation from simple declaration
-- [x] show 3D debug zones geometries
+- [ ] show 3D debug zones geometries
 - [x] serialize node widget's parameters
-- [ ] add +,- buttons to add/remove dynamic inputs on some nodes using lists (emitters, groups)
-- [x] graph plot editor widget for spark graph interpolators
+- [x] graph plot editor widget for spark graph interpolators (WIP but maybe do this using imgui)
-- [ ] complete all spark nodes
+- [ ] complete all spark nodes (95% done)
-- [ ] interact with 3D view (camera move...)
+- [ ] interact with 3D view (camera move...) + use the in-game editor
 - [ ] multiple scenes managment
 - [ ] possibility to attach result effect to scene nodes (static node, node in motion, trow bullet, ...)
 - [ ] ~~add pliable parameters button to show/hide parameters widgets~~